The Zoo Education Department offers programs designed to help students of all ages and abilities learn through experience, involvement and discovery.

 Please note: Due to the needs of our animals, we cannot guarantee a specific animal species for your class.
 All animals presented will be appropriate for the program theme chosen.
 Also, due to the variety of programs offered, we are unable to accommodate special instructor requests.
 Thanks in advance for your understanding and cooperation.

 Our programs, including overnights and tours, are listed by grade level and cover four major themes: adaptations, classification, conservation, and ecology, to help teachers choose appropriate programs to fit school curriculum.

-All schools and groups are now required to register before visiting the Zoo.
-Please take a moment to let us know when you are coming, by completing the school/group registration form.
+For tracking purposes, all schools and groups are now required to register before visiting the Zoo.
+Please let us know when you are coming by completing the school/group registration form.
 When you arrive at the Zoo, please check in at one of the Welcome Desks located at both Zoo entrances.
 Whether you are scheduled for an educational program or tour, or just planning to tour the Zoo on your own, completing this information provides us with the necessary information to better serve your group, particularly in the event of an emergency.
 For questions regarding group registration, please call (314) 646-4544.

 Please note: The school/group registration form is required only for group tracking purposes.
 To order group tickets and meals, please contact the Group Sales Office at (314) 646-4718 or email@example.com at least two weeks prior to your visit.

 To get useful information on parking (including the need for parking permits for buses on Forest Park streets!), food and other services that will help make your Zoo visit more enjoyable, click on What to Know Before You Go.

 Make your field trip to the Zoo much easier on yourself and the kids.
 Take advantage of our School Group Discounts.